adejimmy/ToDoListApi/README.md

 Api for todo list including database file

-Host on an apache server and run the .sql file first
+Host on an apache server and run the .sql file first or download xamp and setup the fies inside the hhtdocs folder, then run the sql file

 the api can be accessed via the url : https://$domain_name/TodoController.php